1602: New World: Historical

 James VI of Scotland and I of England, His firm belief in the Divine Right of Kings and strong views on witchcraft (including the witchbreed) mean he is cast as something of a villain.

 Virginia Dare, the daughter of Ananias Dare, and the first English child born in the Americas.
 In this world, the Roanoke Colony did not disappear in the 1580s.
 Inspired by a legend that Virginia was killed in the shape of a white deer, Gaiman gives his version shapeshifting powers.
-Gaiman has revealed he has told fans that he created Virginia Dare without a Marvel character basis to provide a unique and fully American character to tie in the 1602 universe with our real world.

 Heroes

 Peter Parquagh, Peter works at the newspaper run by Jonah Jameson.
-Near the end of the 1602 series he was bitten by spider giving him strange powers.
+Near the end of the 1602 series, he was bitten by a spider giving him strange powers.
 When he dons a webbed mask and a leather doublet, Parquagh becomes 'The Spider'.
 Peter also appears to have some feelings for Virginia, even though he is too shy to express them.
 He is the Spider-Man of 1602.

-David Banner, was an advisor to James VI and I. Towards the end of 1602 he is caught in the energies of the Anomaly and becomes a brutish monster.
-He is this world's Incredible Hulk.
-Uncommonly, The Hulk himself is the hero, being a noble man, seeking to defend the native Indians from the colonists.
-David Banner is an evil man, a torturer and assassin, who lives in fear of the more noble Hulk, even considering himself damned and lost as a witchbreed.
+David Banner, was an advisor to James VI and I. Towards the end of 1602, he is caught in the energies of the Anomaly and becomes a brutish monster.
+He is this world's Hulk.
+Uncommonly, the Hulk himself is the hero, being a noble man, seeking to defend the native Indians from the colonists.
+Banner is an evil man, a torturer and assassin, who lives in fear of the Hulk, even considering himself damned and lost as a witchbreed.

 Enemies

 Norman Osborne wants to trick the Native Americans into selling the island of Roanoke.
 However, they have been educated in the English language by 'Rojhaz' (Captain America from the future) and see the flaw in his contract.
 He seeks to turn the colony against the natives, because he believes that the natives are hiding something of great value.
-He may become this world's Green Goblin.

 Lord Iron is a Spaniard weaponeer, famous for his inventions, who was captured during the war against England and forced by long weeks of torture to manufacture new and deadly weapons.
 He since had a grudge against the man who tortured him—David Banner.
 We can assume that the painful tortures he was forced to endure had damaged his heart, as the piece of shrapnel damaged the heart of his modern counterpart.
 He wears a suit of armour powered by electricity, and he is this world's Iron Man.
 Despite his allegiance, he has no special loyalty towards King James, and merely seeks revenge on David Banner, and by association, the Hulk.